cllopes/reactathon/material/4_routing/1_react_router_basics/readme.md

 For examples of the using the **render** and **children** methods see the [Route Documentation](https://reacttraining.com/react-router/core/api/Route).

-The mostly commonly used version is the `component`, where a UI Component is passed to the Route which will be rendered in it's place when the url matches the path.
+The most commonly used version is the `component`, where a UI Component is passed to the Route which will be rendered in its place when the url matches the path.